Super $q$-Howe duality and web categories: Proofs of the diagrammatic presentations

-\begin{rem} For now we restrict ourselves to working with webs with only upward oriented edges.
-Downward oriented edges, as for example in~\cite{ckm}, can used to represent the duals of the $\Uun$-modules $\bV_q^k\C_q^N$ and $\Sym_q^l\C_q^N$.With respect to such an enriched web calculus, the statement of Theorem~\ref{thm-equi} extends to an equivalence of pivotal categories, see~\cite[Section~6]{qs} and Remark~\ref{rem-duals}. \end{rem}
+\begin{rem} For now we restrict ourselves to working with webs with only upward-oriented edges.
+Downward-oriented edges, as for example in \cite{ckm}, can be used to represent the duals of the $\Uun$-modules $\bV_q^k\C_q^N$ and $\Sym_q^l\C_q^N$.
+With respect to such an enriched web calculus, the statement of \fullref{thm-equi} extends to an equivalence of pivotal categories, see \cite[Section 6]{qs} and \fullref{rem-duals}. \end{rem}